ViteStudio-Tech/ueVite-Get/README.md

 In contrast to UE5, Vite’s mission is to deliver the highest Visual Fidelity relative to computational cost, maintaining strict frame-time budgets and high native resolutions while running Ray-Tracing on console-class hardware.

 **To showcase Unreal Engine Vite's Renderer**, a scene running in Vite with RT GI, RT Reflections, and Tessellation outperforms the exact same scene on UE5.7 without any RT, Lumen, Nanite, or Tessellation!
-These results remain true at 4K Native for RTX 4080S and RDNA2 RX 6700(PS5 Equivalent) and Steam Deck Hardware at its native resolution.
+These results remain true at 4K Native for RTX 4080S, RDNA2 RX 6700(PS5 Equivalent) and Steam Deck Hardware at its native resolution.
+Demonstration in video/demos:

 [![Vite RT GI + RT Reflections + Tessellation ](https://img.youtube.com/vi/2vfG3W-Gy5E/maxresdefault.jpg)](https://youtu.be/2vfG3W-Gy5E)